FeelsGo-od/remindemy/README.md

+# TODO *** FRONT-END.

+1. Improve the ui.
+(Deadline: the June of 2023)
+2. Make a react-native mobile app from that project (Deadline: the October of 2024)

+# TODO *** BACK-END.

+1. Make scheduled emails sender to send topics to user with 7-3-2-1 method.
+(Deadline: the June of 2023)

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.